perdomofranklindev/dev-hub/src/shared/layouts/Sidebar/docs/submenu-auto-collapse-algorithm.md

-# Sidebar Navigation Auto-Collapse Algorithm
+# Submenu Auto-Collapse Algorithm

 ## Overview

-The sidebar navigation in our application features an intelligent auto-collapse system that ensures only the relevant menu sections are expanded based on the current page.
-This document explains how this algorithm works in simple terms.
+Our application features an intelligent submenu auto-collapse system that ensures only the relevant menu sections are expanded based on the current page.
+This document explains how this algorithm works.

 ## How It Works